jessebmiller/treacherous-winds/src/characters.md

 Character creation is very simple.
 Choose an [allignment](./allignment.md), a [playbook](./playbooks.md), and a [background](./background.md).
-Choose pronouns, a name, and breifly describe their look.
+Then choose pronouns, a name, and breifly describe your look.

 You can look ahead to see what each choice offers or you can choose